firefly-iii/docs/docs/docs/data-importer/advanced/json.md

 ## Fields and values

+!!! info
+    Some options only apply to camt.053 files, others are exclusive to camt.053 files.

 ### date

-Sets the date format of the date entries in the CSV file.
+Sets the date format of the date entries in the file.
 If your file contains internationalized dates, you can prefix the date format with your country code, like `it:` or `nl:`.
 Then, enter your date format.

 Read more about the format in the [PHP documentation](https://www.php.net/manual/en/datetime.format.php).